Change Made Easy: Applying Practical Change Management Process and Phases

 What are the 5 change management phases?

-The OCM Solution framework is a comprehensive OCM process.
+The OCM Solution change management framework and its change management steps is a comprehensive methodology.
 It emphasizes a “manage by deliverables” approach and is success focused.
-The 5 phases are:
+The 5 phases of change management are:

 • (Phase 1) Assess: Assess and understand the project and its impacts.